COURSE GUIDE

 Education

-Debra has been involved in the Early Childhood Education and Care in various forms for more than 20 years.
-She has completed her Nursing Diploma and begun her career as a Mothercraft Nurse, caring for babies, toddlers and young children.
+Debra has been involved in Early Childhood Education and Care in various forms for more than 50 years.
+She initially completed her Mothercraft Nurse training, and began her career caring for babies, toddlers and young children.
+She then completed a Nursing Diploma and worked in this field, along with providing private care in the homes of families who required support with babies.

-Debra then took a position as a School Services Officer before she moved on to working as a Fieldworker for Family Day Care for 4 years.
-During this time she completed a Diploma in Children’s Services with TAFESA and a degree in Children’s Services with Charles Darwin University.
+Debra worked in a position as a School Services Officer, before she moved on to working as a Fieldworker for Family Day Care for 4 years.

-An opportunity arose to work with TAFESA where she remained until December 2019, having been with them for almost 20 years.
-Debra is a passionate trainer and assessor and has worked across Certificate III and the Diploma of Early Childhood Education and Care.
+An opportunity arose to work as an Early Childhood Education and Care Lecturer with TAFESA where she remained until December 2019, having been with them for almost 20 years.
+Debra is a passionate trainer and assessor and has worked across Certificate III and the Diploma of Early Childhood Education and Care, as well as the Advanced Diploma of Children’s Services, Workplace Assessment and Recognition of Prior Learning.

 overlay